borntyping/python-riemann-client/README.rst

 Installation
 ------------

 ``riemann-client`` requires Python 2.6 or 2.7, and can be installed with ``pip install riemann-client``.
 Python 3 is not supported due to the dependency on the Google `protobuf <https://pypi.python.org/pypi/protobuf>`_ package.
-You can also use the provided makefile to build and distribute an RPM using [fpm](https://github.com/jordansissel/fpm).
+You can also use the provided makefile to build and distribute an RPM using `fpm <https://github.com/jordansissel/fpm>`_.

 Requirements
 ^^^^^^^^^^^^